Skip to content

 Who licenses security companies in Tennessee?+

-In Tennessee, private security is regulated by the the Tennessee Department of Commerce and Insurance, Private Protective Services program.
-Companies must hold a Contract Security Company license, and you can verify one through Tennessee — License Verification (verify.tn.gov).
+Tennessee regulates private security through the the Tennessee Department of Commerce and Insurance, Private Protective Services program.
+Companies must hold a Contract Security Company license, which you can verify on Tennessee — License Verification (verify.tn.gov).

 How do I verify a security company's license in Tennessee?+

-Ask the provider for its license number, then look it up on the official source — Tennessee — License Verification (verify.tn.gov) — and confirm the record is active, unexpired, matches the business, and shows no disciplinary action.
-Then verify that the individual guards assigned to you hold current registrations.
+Ask the provider for its license number, look it up on the official source — Tennessee — License Verification (verify.tn.gov) — and confirm the record is active, unexpired, matches the legal business name, and shows no disciplinary action.
+Then verify that the individual officers assigned to you hold current registrations.

 What do armed security guards need in Tennessee?+